 What are the mask rules outside the parks?

 Masks are required pretty much everywhere at Walt Disney World.
-In addition to the parks, Disney Springs requires masks for entry.
-Resort hotels require masks in all common areas, including while entering and exiting restaurants.
+In addition to the parks, Disney Springs requires masks inside stores.
+Resort hotels require masks in all indoor common areas, including while entering and exiting restaurants.
+Outdoors, masks are optional at both Disney Springs and resorts.

-Essentially, you are allowed to remove the mask when seated at a table service restaurant, in your hotel room, or while within the gated pool areas.
-Masks are required while strolling around the hotel grounds, using the elevator, walking through the hall to your room, etc.
+Essentially, you are allowed to remove the mask when seated at a table service restaurant, in your hotel room, within the gated pool areas, or anywhere else outdoors.
+Masks are required inside while in the lobby, gift shop, food court, using the elevator, walking through the hall to your room, etc.

 I’ve had past success breaking Disney’s rules…isn’t the guest is always right?!